How to write a business plan for a lighting equipment manufacturer?

 The projected P&L statement

-The projected P&L statement for a manufacturer of lighting equipment shows how much revenue and profit your business is expected to make in the future.
+The projected P&L statement for a lighting equipment manufacturer shows how much revenue and profit your business is expected to make in the future.

-A healthy manufacturer of lighting equipment's P&L statement should show:
+A healthy lighting equipment manufacturer's P&L statement should show:

 - Sales growing at (minimum) or above (better) inflation